jordiclive/jordiclive.github.io/about.md

 Additionally, I am hoping to be a teaching assistant for the same data science course, starting in [March](https://generalassemb.ly/education/data-science-immersive).
 I would lead full days, lecturing ML topics followed by guiding labs (usually undertaken in Jupyter Notebooks), as well as provide assistance to students on a day-to-day basis.

-I believe this would be a good step for my development, preparing me for study and research in September 2019—I would be able to build and consolidate my machine learning knowledge, whilst using state-of-the-art libraries, something generally pushed for by the course.
+I believe this would be a good step for my development, preparing me for study and research in September 2019.

 - - -